 Short Cut is another easy way to program a Campbell Scientific data acquisition system to measure a sensor and assign wiring terminals.
-Short Cut is available as a download from www.campbellsci.com/shortcut .
-It is also included in installations of LoggerNet, RTDAQ, and PC400.
+Short Cut is available as a download from www.campbellsci.com/shortcut

 The following procedure shows using Short Cut to program the data logger to measure a type-T thermocouple on a VOLT 100 series.